 It's about wages rising in our country so that consumer confidence is restored because our economy will never fully reach its possibilities unless we increase the consumer confidence.

-And that can only be increased by the better deal, better jobs, better wages, better future and lowering costs to families.
+And that can only be increased by the better deal, better jobs, better wages, better future, and lowering costs to families.

-Frankly, even on the economic front, he got a lot of grief about trade from even fellow republicans while traveling in the midwest.
+Frankly, even on the economic front, he got a lot of grief about trade from even fellow Republicans while traveling in the Midwest.

-So, So today felt like an attempt, and you could even hear it.
+So today felt like an attempt, and you could even hear it.

-He kept veering from his remarks and then going back to the remarks and extending them even longer, but all in a sense of trying really hard to say, hey, please pay pay attention to the economic story and ignore the all the other stuff.
+He kept veering from his remarks and then going back to the remarks and extending them even longer, but all in a sense of trying really hard to say, hey, please pay attention to the economic story and ignore all the other stuff.

 I get it.

-Politically, he needs to do this, uh, Savannah, but I can tell you there is a sense of where you overhyped something, and there were so many times in that in those remarks that it felt overhyped on how he was talking about the economy.
+And there were so many times in those remarks that it felt overhyped on how he was talking about the economy.

-I feel like the bottom has to fall out at some point, and by the way, I'm hoping for it because I think one way you get rid of Trump is a crashing economy.
+And by the way, I'm hoping for it because I think one way you get rid of Trump is a crashing economy.

 So please bring on the recession.